Section 179 Explained

 A: Finance agreements and leases can be structured to have deferred payments allowing a business to acquire, start using, and receive the tax benefit before full payments kick in.

 Q: Where do I find equipment financing with deferred payments?

 A: There are thousands of lenders across the country that provide commercial financing.
-Terrace has assembled a network of lenders serving a wide range of business needs no matter the size or time in business.
+Terrace Finance has assembled a network of lenders serving a wide range of business needs no matter the size or time in business.
 We can help you find a program that is a good fit.